 Indeed, as fine art photographer, I have often found that the price of a work does not depend on objective technical criteria, but rather, on the emotion felt by the buyer when he first experiences the photograph.

 When a person has a crush on an art print, it is a complex emotional and visual encounter between a human being and a work of art.
 In no case does this person make a detailed and precise analysis of the work.
 The buyer will only buy according to the time of a glance that lasted a fraction of a second, a click of a mouse that has occurred in the depths of his being.

 A viewer can connect with an art print because memories suddenly rise to the surface of his conscious memory.
 A personal connection has been established.
 This immaterial link, totally incomprehensible to other observers, gives a value to the work.

-We found that for most of the time that is spent appraising the photo, the judgment itself is an emotional act that has absolutely nothing to do with technique.
+I found that for most of the time that is spent appraising the photo, the judgment itself is an emotional act that has absolutely nothing to do with technique.

 Different Methods of Judgment

 An observer can utilize a full range of technical tools to judge an artistic photograph:

 - He can use the five-point method: contrast, light, sharpness, colors, and creativity.
 This technique is mostly used when viewing an image on a digital screen.

 - He can use the ten-point method: the work is presented as a final copy.
 It is printed and framed.
 It is a judgment in real life.

 - He can judge a series of photos.
 In this case, the observer judges the coherence of an artistic approach, a style, and an artistic approach with the respect of a true vision that flows through several pieces, and not just one.